 - Most women allow approximately two – three weeks off work.
 However, you may require additional time if your job is more physically demanding.
 This can be discussed with Mr White.

-- Able to drive when feel comfortable to do so.
+- You are able to drive when you feel comfortable to do so.

 - No heavy lifting or exercise for 6 weeks e.g. Avoid gym, aerobics, running.